 |Slovakia||Degree Preferred.
 Not Required||$500-1,000 USD per month|

 |Sri Lanka||No Degree Required||$200-1,000 USD per month|

 Anyone can teach online without a degree.
 But the qualifications completely depend on the online teaching company.
 While some require a Bachelor’s degree, others don’t need any type of degree at all.

 Asia hires the most English teachers compared to any other continent.
 According to our study on 13,000 ESL jobs, a whopping 41% of global TEFL job postings were for China.
-Based on these the job postings, 64% of them preferred or required them to have a TESOL or TEFL certification.
+Based on these job postings, 64% of them preferred or required to have a TESOL or TEFL certification.

-Europe is a bit of a unique situation in TEFL because it can vary significantly from country-to-country.
+Europe is a bit of a unique situation in TEFL because it can vary significantly from country to country.
 Any resident part of the European Union has options to teach English in Europe even without a degree.

 If you are not part of the EU, some of your options may include: